-Market Value Adjustment (MVA) Applies during the CDSC period to withdrawals in excess of the contract's free withdrawal amount, and does not apply to long-term care event or terminal illness or injury withdrawals or if a death benefit is payable.
+Market Value Applies during the CDSC period to withdrawals in excess of the contract's free withdrawal amount, Adjustment and does not apply to long-term care event or terminal illness or injury withdrawals or if a death (MVA) benefit is payable.
 Not applicable in all states.
-Contingent deferred sales charge (CDSC) Nationwide does not deduct a sales charge from purchase payments upon deposit into the Contract.
-However, Nationwide may deduct a Contingent Deferred Sales Charge (CDSC) if any amount is withdrawn from the Contract.
-This CDSC reimburses Nationwide for sales expenses For purposes of calculating the CDSC, surrenders are considered to come first from the oldest purchase payment, then the next oldest etc. Earnings are not subject to CDSC but may not be distributed prior to the distribution of all purchase payments.
+Nationwide does not deduct a sales charge from purchase payments upon deposit into the Contract.
+However, Nationwide may deduct a Contingent Deferred Sales Charge (CDSC) if any amount is Contingent withdrawn from the Contract.
+This CDSC reimburses Nationwide for sales expenses.
+For purposes of deferred sales calculating the CDSC, surrenders are considered to come first from the oldest purchase payment, then charge (CDSC) the next oldest etc. Earnings are not subject to CDSC but may not be distributed prior to the distribution of all purchase payments.
 Note for tax purposes, surrender is treated as a withdrawal of earnings first.
 In CA, CDSC is called a surrender charge.
-Penalty-free withdrawal You have access to a portion of the money in your fixed indexed annuity without incurring CDSC, and MVA if applicable.
+You have access to a portion of the money in your fixed indexed annuity without incurring CDSC, and Penalty-free MVA if applicable.
 Please see the free withdrawal schedule in your contract package.
-Note that withdrawals, if made during the CDSC period, may be subject to CDSC and MVA.
-Withdrawals prior to age 59 1⁄2 may be subject to a 10% tax penalty.
+Note that withdrawal withdrawals, if made during the CDSC period, may be subject to CDSC and MVA.
+Withdrawals prior to age 59 $^{1}/{2}$ may be subject to a 10% tax penalty.
 Premium taxes Nationwide will charge against the Contract Value any premium taxes levied by a state or other governmental entity.
 These charges will be assessed at the time Nationwide is assessed the premium taxes by the state.
 Requirements may vary from state to state and are subject to change.
-Loans If loans are available to your plan and in your state, Nationwide may charge a loan processing fee of \$25 each time a new loan is processed.
-This fee compensates Nationwide for expenses related to administering and processing loans.
-Loan interest charges are 2.25% (net).
-Strategy Spread An annual percentage that represents the proportion of the strategy option that is multiplied by the index performance.
-Index Allocation A percentage that represents the proportion of the strategy option that is multiplied by the performance of the index.
-Declared Rate Allocation A percentage that represents the proportion of the strategy option that is multiplied by the performance of the declared rate.
-Declared Rate An interest rate established by Nationwide
+Indexed An account where an index is chosen to use for the opportunity for earnings based on the performance Account of the underlying index, up to a maximum amount, referred to as a cap.
+Fixed Account An account where a fixed interest rate is guaranteed for the first one-year term.
+After the first year, renewal rates are guaranteed for each annual term.